kvijay1918/tpm-provider/doc/build.md

 ## Prerequisites
 * Docker
 * git access to `tpm-provider`
+* tpm2-tss-devel package (includes header files, link libraries, etc. needed to compile the tpm-provider)

 Building, debuging and ci/cd use the `tpm-devel` image defined in cicd/Dockerfile.
-It currently uses Fedora 29 and includes tools for compiling go, c/c++, makeself, tpm2-tss, tpm2-abrmd, etc. The image also includes the tpm-simulator.
+It currently uses Fedora 29 and includes tools for compiling go, c/c++, makeself, tpm2-tss etc. The image also includes the tpm-simulator.

 ## Compiling tpm-provider
 Currently, `tpm-provider` will be statically linked into go applications (ex. `go-trust-agent`) via `go.mod` and does not need to be built independently.
 However, the project does include a Makefile that compiles unit tests into `out/tpmprovider.test` (for convenience).
 To compile `tpm-provider`....